 This endeavor was started by Dr. (Prof) Seble Frehywot and Dr. (Prof) Yianna Vovides.
 It stemmed from three simple visions.
 The first: that IT, in its various manifestations, can enhance equity for health and education systems, around the globe.
 The second: that artificial intelligence is propagating and, if embraced, it can be useful within our expertise areas; however, if we, as experts in health and educations systems equity, do not partner with those working on the ai algorithms, the ai solutions implemented in these spaces may be detrimental.
 The third: that more work/research needs to be done (including artificial intelligence based research) regarding various forms of e-pedagogy and e-andragogy to utilize e-learning as an equity tool for building Low and Middle Income Countries health and education systems .

-One way we are leveraging IT to enhance manifestation of equity in health and education systems is by utilizing IT communication portals to build Communities of Practice (CoP) around community based health and education systems.
-To this end, we are launching the Peoples Webinar series to utilize IT to address the challenges in health and education systems.
+One way we are leveraging IT to enhance equity in health and education systems is by supporting the development of Communities of Practice (CoP) that emphasize health and education systems.
+To this end, we have launched the Peoples Webinar series during the Pandemic to utilize IT to address the challenges in health and education systems.
+Post-pandemic our focus has shifted to enhancing knowledge and skills related to AI Algorithmic Literacy for the global health education workforce.
+We have launched in 2024 two virtual workshops on:

 Start by reading the following:

-If you would like to contribute to this effort, please reach out to us by emailing Dr. Seble Frehywot (itfhese@gmail.com).
+If you would like to contribute to this effort, please reach out to us by emailing Dr. Seble Frehywot (seblelf@gwu.edu) or Dr. Yianna Vovides (yv11@georgetown.edu).

 This section features recent stories that are connected to the work of IT for Health and Education Systems Equity.